Swollen ankles can be a problem for our loved ones.

-Swollen ankles is a common problem, among the elderly population.
+Swollen ankles are a common problem among the elderly population.
 I dealt with this with my father as well.
-In many cases, ankle swelling may occur in response to an injury, while in some, it can indicate a serious underlying medical problem.
+In many cases, ankle swelling may occur in response to an injury, while in some, it can indicate a severe underlying medical problem.
 In medical terms, swollen ankles are also known as pedal edema.
-This means, there is water retention in soft tissues that surround the ankle region or the ankle joint.
-Standing for long hours, excessive intake of sodium or an inactive lifestyle are some of the conditions that can cause the ankles to swell.
+This means water retention in soft tissues surrounding the ankle region or the ankle joint.
+Standing for long hours, excessive sodium intake or an inactive lifestyle are some conditions that can cause the ankles to swell.

-While limiting salt intake, keeping your feet at rest and exercising regularly, may provide relief from swollen ankles, it is still necessary to get a thorough examination done to understand the underlying cause.
-Dealing with this day out and being careful not to irritate the condition any further can cause strain on you, as the caregiver.
+While limiting salt intake, keeping your feet at rest, and exercising regularly may provide relief from swollen ankles, it is still necessary to get a thorough examination done to understand the underlying cause.
+In addition, dealing with this day out and being careful not to irritate the condition any further can cause strain on you as the caregiver.

 Understanding swollen ankles for your loved one

 Edema can be caused by two types: pitting edema and non–pitting edema.
 In pitting edema, a kind of indent is formed when we press the swollen ankles with a finger.
-Whereas, in the non-pitting type, no kind of indent is formed when pressure is applied to the swollen part.
+In the non-pitting type, no incision is created when pressure is applied to the swollen part.

-There are many medical conditions that are known to play a role in the cause of edema for your loved ones.
+Many medical conditions are known to play a role in the cause of edema for your loved ones.
 These include:

 It can drastically reduce the capability of the kidneys to filter out salts and water from the body.
-This causes sodium retention, which is the major cause of edema.
+This causes sodium retention, which is the primary cause of edema.

 Chronic lung disease

-This can cause an increased pressure in the lungs, which in turn can cause swelling in the ankles.
+This can cause increased pressure in the lungs, which can cause swelling in the ankles.

 Congestive heart failure

 Congestive heart failure follows after a chronic heart problem.
-In this condition, the heart loses its efficiency to pump blood, causing swelling in the ankles and the legs.
+In this condition, the heart loses its efficiency in pumping blood, causing swelling in the ankles and the legs.

-This is a condition, characterized by obstruction of the lymphatic system, which in turn causes accumulation of fluid in the tissues.
+This condition is characterized by obstruction of the lymphatic system, which in turn causes fluid accumulation in the tissues.

-A condition of the liver, wherein there is severe scarring that practically occurs either due to alcohol abuse or due to infections such as hepatitis B or C. This causes the blood pressure to rise, leading to poor circulation in the feet and ankles.
+A condition of the liver wherein severe scarring occurs due to alcohol abuse or infections such as hepatitis B or C. This causes the blood pressure to rise, leading to poor circulation in the feet and ankles.

 Thyroid conditions, such as hypothyroidism